-To open the upper compartment, press in on the upper latch.
+To open the upper compartment, press inward on the release button (2).
 The door will spring open about 1 in (2.54 cm).
-Manually lift the front edge of the door upward until fully opened and the detent is engaged.
+Manually lift the front edge of the door upward, until fully opened, and the detent is engaged.

-To close the compartment door, firmly push downward on the door's surface to release the detent and latch the door closed.
+To close the compartment door, push firmly downward on the door's surface to release the detent and latch the door closed.